 1. Not Knowing Your Credit Score Before You Apply for a Loan

-Don’t avoid your credit score.
-It won’t lower your credit score to find out what’s on your credit reports, because that kind of inquiry into your credit is counted differently than an inquiry from a bank or credit card company looking into your credit to see if you’re ok to lend money to.
+It won't lower your score to find out what's on your credit reports.
+That kind of inquiry into your credit is different than an inquiry from a bank or credit card company looking into your credit.

 Investigate your credit score and learn how to make it work for you.
-There a lots of apps that will help you monitor your credit score, and even give you tips for ways to improve it.
+There are many apps to help you monitor your credit score, and some even give you tips for improvement.

 2. Finding a House Before Finding a Loan

-We get it, it’s waaay more fun to go look at houses and talk floorplans than go meet with a stranger and spill your financial guts onto the table.
-But the right way to start shopping for a house (and the best way to compete in a crowded market), is with a fully vetted pre-approval in hand.
+We get it; it's way more fun to look at houses and talk floor plans than meet with a stranger and spill your financial guts onto the table.
+But the right way to start shopping for a home (and the best way to compete in a crowded market), is with a fully vetted pre-approval in hand.
 That means shopping for a loan before you shop for a house.

-If you start shopping without knowing your real budget and projected loan limits, you risk falling in love with a house that ends up being out of your price range, or losing the perfect house to another buyer who was more prepared, and could make an offer without waiting to get approval first.
+If you start shopping without knowing your real budget and projected loan limits, you risk falling in love with a house that ends up being out of your price range.
+Or, you could lose the perfect home to another buyer who was more prepared and already has a pre-approval letter in hand.

-Get a loan pre-approved first, and you’ll take a huge chunk of the stress out of buying your first home.
-With a pre-approval letter in hand, you’ll be ready to pounce on the right home as soon as you decide you want it.
+Getting pre-approved for a loan first will greatly reduce the stress of buying your first home.
+With a pre-approval letter in hand, you'll be ready to pounce on the right property as soon as you find it.

 Most first time homebuyers decide their price point based upon what their monthly payment is going to be.
 A lot of the online calculators and payment estimates you find on popular websites are deliberately misleading, designed to phish for your information (which sadly, is ultimately sold).

-Instead of getting your hopes up based on a deliberately misleading monthly payment estimate, talk with a mortgage professional you trust to find out what a real monthly payment will be, including property insurance, property taxes and HOA dues if applicable.
+Instead of getting your hopes up based on a deliberately misleading monthly payment estimate, talk with a mortgage professional you trust to determine what a real monthly payment will be, including property insurance, property taxes, and HOA dues (if applicable).

 3. Finding a Realtor Before Finding a Loan

-Realtors and mortgage brokers work together to help you buy a house, so a lot of them have their favorites to work with.
+Realtors and mortgage brokers often work together to help you buy a house, and many will recommend their favorites.
 At times, that can end up costing the buyer money.

 Sometimes a real estate company and mortgage brokerage will even be owned by the same parent company.
-In that situation, realtors are often incentivized to recommend a buyer use their favorite loan officer to find a loan because they stand to get paid more that way.
-There are lots of federal and state laws to help protect against this but unfortunately the practices are still prevalent.
+In that situation, realtors are often incentivized to recommend buyers use their favorite loan officer to find a loan because they stand to get paid more that way.
+There are various federal and state laws to protect against this, but unfortunately, it still happens.

-Mortgage brokers, on the other hand, aren’t allowed to accept any kind of payment from a realtor for recommending them to a client, so they have no other incentive to do so.
+On the other hand, mortgage brokers aren't allowed to accept any kind of payment from a realtor for recommending them to a client, so they have no additional incentive to do so.

 Don't get us wrong, we're not saying there aren't great realtors out there who always have the client's best interest in mind, but when the stakes are this high, you have to consider what motivations might be at play.

-Buyers new to the loan process are often intimidated by all the paperwork, feeling of exposure, and unfamiliar vocabulary.
-They want a house so bad they are willing to take the first pre-approval they get, just to avoid potential rejection somewhere else.
+Buyers new to the loan process are often intimidated by all the paperwork, feeling of exposure, and unfamiliar financial terminology.
+They want a house so bad they're willing to take the first pre-approval they get to avoid potential rejection somewhere else.

-Unless you have a deep understanding of your financial positioning and how residential lending works under the hood, it’s smart to shop around for a great broker you can trust, and look at several different options for loans.
+Unless you have a deep understanding of your financial positioning and how residential lending works under the hood, it's smart to shop around until you find a trustworthy mortgage broker who can help you compare your loan options.

-Emotion plays a part in most of our purchasing decisions.
-In fact, advertising professionals count on it.
-If you didn’t tear up during the Super Bowl commercials, businesses wouldn’t make money.
+Emotion plays a part in most purchase decisions.
+Advertising professionals count on it.
+If you don't get teary-eyed during the Super Bowl commercials, businesses won't make money.

-But if you want your first home to be a good investment, you’ve got to try to keep as much emotion out of it as possible.
+But if you want your first home to be a good investment, you've got to keep your emotions out of it.

 First time home buyers are especially vulnerable when it comes to letting emotions run wild.
 We imagine the milestones we'll experience there: having and raising children, entertaining our friends, celebrating holidays with family...

-Unfortunately, giving your emotions permissions to dictate the purchase price of a home can drive the price way up, and leave you with more debt than you really need.
-Try to stay logical and remember that this probably won’t be your ‘forever’ home.
+Unfortunately, inviting your emotions to the negotiating table can drive the price of a home way up and leave you with more debt than you need.
+Try to stay logical and remember that your first home probably won't be your 'forever' home.

-Most families move a few times in their early years as they build wealth and move up the economic food chain.
-Getting into too much house right off the bat will slow your upward momentum and put you at a disadvantage.
-Make your list of wants vs. needs and stick to the list so you don’t get wrapped up in a color scheme you love, or a beautiful kitchen that might be a little out of the price range.
+If you're like most first time home buyers, you'll move several times in the next few decades as you build wealth and move up the economic food chain.
+Investing in too much house at the start will slow your upward momentum and put you at a disadvantage.
+Make a wants vs. needs list and stick to it, so you don't get wrapped up in a color scheme you love, or a beautiful kitchen that's out of your price range.

-6. Not Giving Themselves Enough Time to Move and Get Settled
+6. Not Allowing Enough Time to Move and Get Settled

-Do yourself a favor and just plan on renting your current home for a month after you close escrow on your first home purchase.
-Many young borrowers try to squeeze a few thousand dollars out of the transaction by making the switch in a few days, so they can save the rent they would be paying during the month grace period they have between buying their house and having to make their first mortgage payment.
+Do yourself a favor and plan to rent your current home for a month after you close escrow on your first home purchase.
+Many young borrowers try to squeeze a few thousand dollars out of the transaction by making a move in a few days so that they can save the rent they would be paying during the month grace period they have between buying their house and having to make their first mortgage payment.

-7. Putting Every Dime of Savings Toward the Down Payment
+7. Putting Every Dime of Savings Toward a Down Payment

 Consider these other costs that might pop up when you're buying a home: